sebastiangalloway/Pyramids/README.md

-TODO - Refine this read me lol
+TODO - Refine this read me
-# pyramids

 ###
 # **Pyramids**
 - I wanted to make my own iOS app called pyramids and was inspired by the app Finch